TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/upgrade/guide.md

 3. Train starter-colored skills starting with warp drive operation, gunnery skills

 4. Train and get T2 guns and the remainder of the basic fit modules starting with Stabilizers/heat sinks

+You are not longer starter and will be placed in a normal squad, congratulations!

 ## BASIC